chameleoncreator/backend-test/README.md

 Jot down 2 - 3 points that you like about it, or has been done well, and why

-Jot down 2 - 3 points about what you would do to move the app forward without adding any new features and why.
+Jot down 2 - 3 points about what you would do to move the app forward and improve code quality.

 ## Part 2.